-We spoke to recruitment companies (and Hub members) Become and Digipool and got their insights into how their industries have grown and changed, and what they see in the future for their industries.
+We spoke to recruitment companies (and Hub members) Become and Digipool, each sharing their insights into how their industries have grown and changed, and what they see in the future.

 Become is a specialist recruitment agency for the digital and creative industries.